dportik/SuperCRUNCH/README.md

 ## Overview

-**SuperCRUNCH** is a python toolkit for extracting, filtering, and manipulating nucleotide data. **SuperCRUNCH** uses sequence data downloaded directly from NCBI as a starting point, rather than retrieving sequences through an intermediate step (GenBank database releases and/or NCBI Taxonomy).
-Sequence sets are created based on designated lists of taxa and loci, offering fine-control for targeted searches. **SuperCRUNCH** includes refined methods for orthology detection and sequence selection.
+**SuperCRUNCH** is a python toolkit for extracting, filtering, and manipulating nucleotide data. **SuperCRUNCH** can be run using any set of sequence data, as long as sequences are in fasta format with standard naming conventions (described [here](https://github.com/dportik/SuperCRUNCH/wiki/2:-Starting-Materials)).
+Many phylogenetic workflows fetch sequences using GenBank releases or the NCBI Taxonomy browser.
+Rather than retrieve sequences through these intermediate steps, **SuperCRUNCH** can use sequences downloaded directly from GenBank/NCBI as a starting point. **SuperCRUNCH** can also be used to process local sequence data (e.g. sequences not downloaded from GenBank, such as unpublished data), and combinations of GenBank data and local sequence data can be used to run analyses.
+Sequence sets are created based on designated lists of taxa and loci, offering fine-control for targeted searches. **SuperCRUNCH** includes improved methods for orthology detection and sequence selection.
 By offering the option to select representative sequences for taxa or retain all filtered sequences, **SuperCRUNCH** can be used to generate interspecific supermatrix datasets (one sequence per taxon per locus) or population-level datasets (multiple sequences per taxon per locus).
-It can also be used to assemble phylogenomic datasets with thousands of loci. **SuperCRUNCH** is modular in design, and was intended to be transparent, objective and repeatable.
+It can be used to assemble phylogenomic datasets with thousands of loci (such as UCEs or other sequence capture datasets). **SuperCRUNCH** is modular in design, and was intended to be transparent, objective and repeatable.

 A full overview of **SuperCRUNCH** is described in the following pre-print article: